NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 kubectl delete -n trident -f temp/backend-tbc-ontap-nas.yaml
 ```
 Now you can re-run the `kubectl create -n trident -f temp/backend-tbc-ontap-nas.yaml` command.
-If the issues was with one of the variables that was substituted in, then you will need to
+If the issue was with one of the variables that was substituted in, then you will need to
 rerun the `envsubst` command to create a new `temp/backend-tbc-ontap-nas.yaml` file
 before running the `kubectl create -n trident -f temp/backend-tbc-ontap-nas.yaml` command.